 As we age, the face loses volume and sags from the effects of gravity.
 The goals of facial rejuvenation are to replace lost volume and to provide a lift to facial structures.
 Historically, surgery was the only option to lift the tissues.
 Now we have many ways of both addressing the volume deficit and helping to restore tissues to a more natural position using non-surgical modalities.

-A good candidate for a non-surgical facelift is similar to someone seeking a surgical facelift and these signs include:
+A good candidate for a non-surgical facelift in UES, Manhattan is similar to someone seeking a surgical facelift and these signs include: